-We have created some podcasts and learning videos to help you with key, basic Health, Safety & Environmental concepts!
+We have created some podcasts and learning videos to help you with key Health, Safety & Environmental concepts!
 They aim to give you a basic understanding of core health and safety practices.

 In this post, we address the difference between hazard and risk.

-When we’re talking about risk of any kind in the workplace, we need to first understand the hazards that exist in our surrounding environment.
+When we’re dealing about risk of any kind in the workplace, we need to first understand the hazards that exist in our surrounding environment.

 The difference between hazard and risk is very often confused.
 It is important to understand the relationship between the two terms and how they should be applied.

-For more free HSE learning, be sure to listen in to the Safeti Podcast.
+For more advanced HSE learning, be sure to listen in to the Safeti Podcast.

 Click play below to learn or refresh your knowledge on some basic Health and Safety principles